tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Arrowroot

+When you hit with an attack using this ammunition, the target is stuck until the end of its next turn as roots burst forth from the ground to trip and entangle it.

+---

 #### Assassin’s Arrow

 +1d10 damage if you hit with this arrow during a surprise round.
 If you’re a rogue, you may also apply your sneak attack damage if you hit with this arrow at any time.

----

-#### Biting Skull

-Arrows and bolts with this property have the skulls of rats, snakes or other vermin attached just behind the arrowhead.
-Sling-stones with this property are actually tiny chattering skulls.
-The animated skulls bite and shriek distractingly when they strike; a creature hit with this ammunition has its Initiative reduced by 4.

 ---